-Unlike a Chapter 7 asset liquidation, Chapter 11 bankruptcy is a form of reorganization.
+Unlike a Chapter 7 asset liquidation, Chapter 11 bankruptcy (Title 11 of the United States Code) is a form of reorganization.
 Chapter 11 bankruptcy has the benefit of allowing a business in debt to continue operation, get its finances under control, and ideally achieve profitability by restructuring the company, modifying the payment terms for its debts, and reducing other obligations.

-Contact Loan Lawyers by phone or reach out to us online to learn about your legal options.
+The Chapter 11 business bankruptcy attorneys at Loan Lawyers in Ft.
+Lauderdale, FL can go over your options and help you decide what is best for your business.
+Reach us by phone or online to learn about your legal options.
 We have many strategies to help our clients achieve the best possible outcome for their specific situation.

 Chapter 11 Bankruptcy Process